dwclark/advent-of-code-2021/README.md

 The naive way to do this is to represent how the problem is display on the example: by storing each number in a growing list or vector.
 Don't do that!
 Only track the counts of each timer, rotate each day left (using `rotatef`), then augment the 6th position by how many were initial zero to account for spawning.
 The code ended up quite elegant.

+## [Day 7](src/day-07.lisp) Dumb is Sometimes Better Than Statistics

+I initially solved this the completely naive way.
+Compute the costs for every point to move a given point in the interval.
+Then choose the least costly point and that's the answer.
+Works for both part 1 and part 2, modifying how the cost is computed.

+**v2 Addendum** I realized you can do it with statistics.
+Part 1 is asking for the distance to the median for every point.
+Here just round to the nearest integer to keep the cost absolutely minimal.
+In part 2 the cost function is not just the distance, but the artihmetic sum between 1 and the distance to travel.
+This is the mean of distance and 1+ the distance.
+This means that you need to compute the cost function between the current position and the mean.
+However, you have to be careful to round the mean towards the median (to account for skewedness) and then floor the cost computed (a fractional amount would mean you walk slightly past the destination point).

 ## [Day 23](src/day-23.lisp) The Hardest Day I Did on my Own

 If there's one think I have learned from AOC, it's how to apply [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to least cost path problems.
 A lot of problems involve understanding the essence of the algorithm, applying the algorithm in its standard form doesn't cut it.
 What's the essence of Dijkstra's algorithm?